 In the late 1890's, the German Order of St. John decided to start building a sanatorium for lung diseases.

-newly built electrical plant south of the hospital via overhead power lines.
+built electrical plant south of the hospital via overhead power lines.
 At the same time, the capacity was raised from 60 beds to 72.
+As early as

 In 1926, the originally leased area was bought by the order and a plan for a substantial expansion was approved.
 The main building received a large extension on its western side, making room for 45 more patients.
 The treatment rooms in the old building had become too small and were substituted by modern operating rooms in the new building that was opened in 1927.
 The sanatorium for "light" lung deseases had become a modern lung hospital with 130 beds.